 Can I go from the NROTC program directly into medical school, and then serve my obligated time as a Navy doctor?

 The NROTC program is not designed to educate and produce medical doctors.
-If becoming a medical doctor is your only goal, the NROTC program is not for you.

 Do I have to major in some particular subject if I join the NROTC?

 No. Any of the available majors at GT, GSU, or KSU are allowable.
 We encourage our students to pursue some form of technical major, but that is not a requirement.
 Keep in mind that Naval Service Training Command will favor technical majors when awarding scholarships.
 NSTC’s goal is to award 80% of the scholarships to incoming freshmen who major in STEM programs.
 An up-to-date list of majors can be found here.
 Those who major in non-technical subjects will have to take a few technical courses, namely calculus and physics, to prepare them for the technological environment that they will encounter in their military service.
 These technical courses, even for non-tech majors, will usually count toward degree requirements because all majors require some math and science course work.

 Would I be allowed to change my major once I am in the NROTC program?

 It depends.
 If you desire to attempt a more technical major or move laterally, then you will be able to change majors without issue.
 Examples of the above would be Physics changing to Mechanical Engineering (move up) and an Electrical Engineer becoming a Mechanical Engineer (lateral move).
 A few students each year will be allowed to change majors to a less technical major.
 An example would be a Nuclear and Radiological Engineering major moving to Management.
 Selection boards are held twice a year to determine which students will be approved for a change of major to a less technical degree.

 What happens if I can’t change my major?
 Do I get kicked out?

 Probably not.
 The student will have the choice of remaining on scholarship in their assigned major or changing majors and transferring to college program status.